django/deps/draft/0005-improved-middleware.rst

 The fallback from a missing ``MIDDLEWARE`` setting to ``MIDDLEWARE_CLASSES`` will be subject to a normal deprecation path.
-At the conclusion of that deprecation path, support for the fallback, the old-style middleware implementations in Django, and the conversion mixin, will be removed.
+At the conclusion of that deprecation path, support for the fallback and the old-style middleware implementations in Django will be removed.
+The compatibility mixin will begin its own deprecation path at that point.
+(This allows warning-free use of the compatibility mixin throughout the deprecation path for ``MIDDLEWARE_CLASSES``).

 Rationale